Who were the women?

 -

-Talia was described by many of the women as being an extremely bright person, as if there was a light in her.
+Tess was described by many of the women as being an extremely bright person, as if there was a light in her.
 She had recently reconnected with her biological mother and was very happy to have her mother in her life.
-Talia was last seen by her mother leaving with the Cabot Square Serial Predator.
-Talia was found hanging in an apartment stairwell from a scarf on January 17, 2019, and her death was ruled a suicide.
-When one of Talia’s family members learned of this, they asked “who put Talia there?”
+Tess was last seen by her mother leaving with a man.
+Tess was found hanging in an apartment stairwell from a scarf on January 17, 2019, and her death was ruled a suicide.
+When one of Tess’s family members learned of this, they asked “who put Tanya there?”

 -

-Maryann was originally from Nunavut and was often looking out for her family on the streets.
-She was found hanging by an electrical wire from the apartment of her boyfriend on July 17, 2023.
-In 2020, Maryann’s boyfriend was murdered in front of her.
-Although the Cabot Square Serial Predator was incarcerated at the time of Maryann’s death, we feel that her killer was abiding by a dangerous belief that it is possible to kill Inuit women and then stage their death as a suicide around Cabot Square.
-It is for this reason that we call for Maryann’s death to be investigated with the other cases.
+Melanie was originally from Nunavut and was often looking out for her family on the streets.
+She was found hanging by an electrical wire from the apartment of her boyfriend in July 2023.
+In 2020, Melanie’s boyfriend was murdered in front of her.
+Although the Cabot Square Serial Predator was incarcerated at the time of Melanie’s death, we feel that her killer was abiding by a dangerous belief that it is possible to kill Inuit women and then stage their death as a suicide around Cabot Square.
+It is for this reason that we call for Melanie’s death to be investigated with the other cases.